MinneIceCube/KestrelRework/README.md

 -Weapon Kestrel:
 	-Weapon Capacity 40 --> 150

-  I made these edits mostly for personal useage, and as such these are the numbers I found decent for my late game ship.
+  I made these edits mostly for personal useage, and as such these are the numbers I found acceptable for my late game ship.
 If you feel otherwise, feel free to make edits as you please.